 How do I take care of my teeth after I get a CEREC restoration?

 Most patients do not experience any symptoms after the procedure.
 However, some patients may experience some sensitivity or soreness for a few days afterwards.
 Avoid chewing on the restoration for at least 24 hours (ideally 48 hours if possible), especially sticky or chewy foods, as the cement will set more and the restoration will be stronger if left alone.
 Continue practicing your regular oral hygiene routine after your appointment, especially near the gum line, as this area is still susceptible to decay.
-Continuing visiting your dentist regularly for your dental checkups and hygiene appointments to maintain your healthy smile!
+Continue to visit your dentist regularly for your dental checkups and hygiene appointments to maintain your healthy smile!